Diversity, Equity, Inclusion and Belonging Committee

 OUR PROGRESS

 Transparency is important.
-Our Committee is in its third year of development!
+Our Committee is celebrating our fourth year!
 Our committee works to:

 Maintain a social media presence to: